ezybg7/cups-print-server/README.md

 # 🖨️ CUPS Print Server Docker

-A containerized CUPS (Common UNIX Printing System) print server that runs locally, providing a robust printing solution with AirPrint support.
+A containerized CUPS (Common UNIX Printing System) print server that runs locally, support AirPrint and Android.
 This setup is designed for local network use but can be modified for other environments.

 ## 🌟 Features